bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

 org.bonitasoft.engine.authentication.level = ALL
 com.bonitasoft.engine.authentication.level = ALL
 ```

-In a WildFly bundle, you need to edit the file `<BUNDLE_HOME>/setup/wildfly-templates/standalone.xml` in the domain `urn:jboss:domain:logging:3.0` of the *subsystem* tag.

 Edit the *logger* tags which *category* matches `org.bonitasoft.console.common.server.auth`, `org.bonitasoft.engine.authentication` and `com.bonitasoft.engine.authentication` packages: change the *level* *name* attribute of each *logger* to `ALL` and add a new logger with the *category* `net.sourceforge.spnego` (also with a *level* *name* set to `ALL`).